 Priced at around $1,000 and often found on Amazon for less, the Smittybilt Overlander is one of the best values on the market and our favorite budget-oriented rooftop tent design of 2020.
 But despite undercutting most of the competition by around half, the Overlander still is a good overall performer: like the Kukenam above, the Smittybilt sleeps two or three campers comfortably, uses heavy-duty materials including a 600-denier ripstop polyester, 420-denier rainfly, and robust zippers and fly poles, and comes with functional features including an integrated LED lighting strip and rubber boot bag to hang your dirty shoes outside the tent.
 Added up, you’d be hard-pressed to find a more complete design for less money.

 That said, you do make some sacrifices by saving with the Smittybilt.
 For starters, the Overlander’s ladder is prone to sticking and difficult to attach—a far cry from the sleek telescoping design you get with models like the Tepui above or CVT Mt.
 Denali below.
 Second, the storage cover attaches via Velcro rather than a zipper, comes all the way off (most stay attached on one side), and is a bear to get back on (this might seem like a small gripe, but those who move camp daily will notice the extra burden).
 Finally, installing the Smittybilt is not as straightforward as we’d like and requires some MacGuyvering out of the box.
 But if you’re on a budget and don’t mind the added work, the Overlander gets the job done for less than most other softshells.
+And we should note that Smittybilt now makes the GEN2, which is an updated version of the model included here featuring an improved ladder, a larger rainfly, and a skylight for $1,150.
+That said, the first-generation tent is still available and a better choice for true budget seekers while supplies last.

 See the Smittybilt Overlander